chowden/docker-elk/README.md

 **Note**: In case you switched branch or updated a base image - you may need to run `docker-compose build` first

-Start the ELK stack using `docker-compose`:
+Change into the docker-elk directory that's been created and then start the ELK stack using `docker-compose`:

 ```console
 $ docker-compose up
 ```

-To run this stack in the background (detached mode):
+To run this stack in the background (detached mode - my personal preference):

 ```console
 $ docker-compose up -d